todogroup/osposurvey/2019/questions.md

 * Other (please specify)
 >LH Note (6/29/19): "Faster time to market with new products"; "Increased innovation"; "Culture change improving interaction among departments"; and "Better security testing and vulnerability management" are new choices in 2019.
 Also with such a long list, we will need to randomize.

-22. What are top three ways your open source program will quantify success?
+22. What are the top three ways your open source program will quantify success?
 (Choose three)
 * Fewer license violations
 * Faster compliance process
 * Volume of upstream code contributions